$L^{p}$ and $\mathcal{H}^{p}_{FIO}$ regularity for wave equations with rough coefficients: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Pierre Portal for valuable advice about this manuscript and the encompassing project, and Hart Smith for useful conversations about the topic of the article.
+The authors are also grateful to the anonymous referee, for carefully reading the manuscript and for their suggestions.

 \addtocontents{toc}{ }